PML-N Ready To Support Govt On National Security, Public Welfare: Sentor Qayyum - UrduPoint

 PML-N Ready To Support Govt On National Security, Public Welfare: Sentor Qayyum

-Opening debate on budget at the floor of National Assembly, he said the economy could be improved through growth in the agriculture, industry and services sector and by controlling expenditure.
+Opening debate on budget at the floor of Senate, he said the economy could be improved through growth in the agriculture, industry and services sector and by controlling expenditure.

 He urged that revenue collection should be increased, adding the government wanted to collect Rs5.5 trillion in taxes and its efforts should be supported to collect taxes.